top of page

 Position: PhD Student, 2020-23

-Oliver's Research: Oliver is interested in functional morphology and how it relates to the locomotion of living and extinct reptiles (including birds).
-For his PhD he developed several new quantitative approaches to incorporate three-dimensionally preserved fossils into computational biomechanical analyses, with a focus on reconstructing the evolution of modern flapping bird flight.
+Oliver's Research: For his PhD Oliver developed several new quantitative approaches to incorporate three-dimensionally preserved fossils into computational biomechanical analyses, with a focus on reconstructing the evolution of modern flapping bird flight.
+Oliver moved on to a postdoc with Peter Falkingham at Liverpool John Moores University and a Junior Research Fellowship at Clare College, Cambridge.

 Dr Pei-Chen Kuo